john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 where $Y_{ij} \in HH^1$.

 This is a universal threshold for the removal of additive Gaussian noise.
-Specifying $\sigma$ at the noise variance can result in an overly smooth result.
-Often $\sigma$ less than the noise variance reduces noise while retaining fine detail.
+Specifying $\sigma$ at the noise standard deviation can result in an overly smooth result.
+Often $\sigma$ less than the noise standard deviation reduces noise while retaining fine detail.

-{numref}`wavelet_visushrink_characteristics_fig`displays wavelet denoising using a VisuShrink threshold with $\sigma=0.15$  on Gaussian noise with $\sigma=0.2$
+{numref}`wavelet_visushrink_characteristics_fig` displays wavelet denoising using a VisuShrink threshold with $\sigma^2=0.15$  on Gaussian noise with $\sigma^2=0.2$

 ```{code-cell}
 :tags: [hide-cell, remove-output]